storageos/storageos.github.io/_docs/operations/licencing.md

 Enterprise (unlimited capacity - see below) license.
 This document explains how to upgrade your license using either the GUI or CLI.

-## Obtaining a developer licence via the GUI
+## Obtaining a Developer licence via the GUI

-You can obtain and apply a developer licence in web GUI automatically by creating or logging in with a StorageOS account on the licence page of the StorageOS web GUI: `http://ADVERTISE_IP:5707/#/licence`.
+You can obtain and apply a Developer licence in web GUI automatically by creating or logging in with a StorageOS account on the licence page of the StorageOS web GUI: `http://ADVERTISE_IP:5707/#/licence`.